stritar/hud/docs/shopping-list.md

   - **Berlin local — recommended**: [Modulor at Moritzplatz](https://www.modulor.de) sells offcuts by weight; ~€2 for a small piece.
 Smoother edges and you can choose the exact size.
   - Alternative: a microscope slide (Objektträger) works at a pinch — sold cheaply at any biology supply or even Müller.

-- [ ] **Optional — green gel filter** — €3–6
+- [ ] **Optional — green gel filter** — €3–6 *(skip if you picked the green OLED above)*
   - Amazon.de search: `Farbfolie grün Fotografie` or `Rosco gel green`
-  - Cut a 30×30 mm square, lay it over the OLED for that phosphor-green F-14 look
+  - Only needed if your OLED is white or yellow — cut a 30×30 mm square and lay it over the panel for that phosphor-green F-14 look.
   - **Berlin local — recommended**: Foto Brenner or Foto Lübeck in Mitte sell single sheets

 ## Soldering supplies